Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

 Structure is key to helping your students assimilate the immersion curriculum.

 Students can often become overwhelmed when presented with overly-long lectures, reading assignments and demonstrations.
 There’s just too much new information crammed in there, and they need both time and support to learn everything from vocabulary and grammar to subject lessons.

-To avoid this, keep it simple.
+To avoid this, keep it simple with things like:

-Just present the essential information in bullet points, rather than narrating everything at length.
+- Bullet points: Present the essential information in bullet points, rather than narrating everything at length.
 Accompany every new factoid with an example to illustrate your point.

-Create recap worksheets that summarize a whole chapter or unit, and hand them out at the beginning of the lessons covering these chapters or units.
+- Recap worksheets: Create recap worksheets that summarize a whole chapter or unit, and hand them out at the beginning of the lessons covering these chapters or units.

 So, don’t neglect the following tools when teaching immersion-based classes: